patrickangeles/redpanda-si-demo/README.md

 ## Set up Minio

-We need to create a bucket called `redpanda` for use by the Shadow Indexing feature.
-To do this, we use `mc`, but first we need to set up `mc` with an alias to that it can access our Docker based MinIO S3 endpoint.
+We need to create a bucket called `redpanda` for use by Redpanda as the archive location.
+To do this, we use `mc`, but first we need to set up `mc` with an alias so that it can access our Docker based MinIO S3 endpoint.

 ```bash